 1']/following::tr

-Selects everything in the document after the closing tag of the current node.
+Selects everything in the document after the closing tag of the current

 following-sibling